 Cascada And Termas De La Virgen

 The spa offers daytime and nighttime access.
 We chose to visit during night time at 6 pm after the daytime pools are cleaned and the water is replaced.
-The cost for the night time access is $3 USD versus the $2 USD for daytime pass.
+The cost for the night time access is $3 USD versus the $2 USD for a daytime pass.

 6. Rent A Mountain Bike